20+ Fun & Unique Things to do in New York City

 Coney Island is one of my favorite places in NYC.
-It’s a well known spot, famous for its amusements park, boardwalk and the beach.
+It’s one of the things that New York is known for, famous for its amusements park, boardwalk and the beach.
 It’s such a classic from the movies, and going for a stroll here with family, friends or a loved one is a must!

 Coney island is also very famous for the hot dogs, and it’s a great place to go during the summer months.
 At Halloween, Luna Park is being transformed into Halloween themed park.

 All in all, Coney island offers a fun day for everyone!
 You can get there easily by the Yellow Q Line or Orange F or D line.